WHAT IS CROHN’S COLITIS? CAN YOU HAVE BOTH DISEASES?

-Another definition that can be confusing is Indeterminate colitis.
+Another definition that confuses patients is Indeterminate Colitis.
 You get this diagnosis when doctors are unclear whether the disease in your colon is Crohn’s disease or ulcerative colitis.
 Over time they may be able to tell and your diagnosis could change to one or the other or it may stay as indeterminate.

-Dr. Zimmerman from the University of Michigan wrote in an email to Jackie and myself: Sometimes we use the term “indeterminate colitis” when it is not clear whether the colitis is UC or Crohn’s colitis.
+Dr. Zimmerman from the University of Michigan wrote: Sometimes we use the term “indeterminate colitis” when it is not clear whether the colitis is UC or Crohn’s colitis.
 Indeterminate colitis can “declare” itself to be Crohn’s or UC over time, or can just stay indeterminate.

 I hope that this helps clear things up a bit for all of you.
 Understand that both Crohn’s disease and ulcerative colitis are complex diseases and sometimes they don’t fit neatly into a definition box.
-Doctors continue to learn more and more about them and the characteristics between the two often overlap because they are so similar.
-I am going to leave you with two emails below from two different GI doctors from two different hospitals who have responded to us in writing, though we did talk to other doctors/surgeons in person and all agree that you cannot have both diseases.
-We wrote to them explaining we are advocates in the IBD community and would be doing a video/blog on how you can’t have both Crohn’s disease and ulcerative colitis and wanted to know if we were in fact right and what they had to say about it.
-I think a lot goes wrong in the community when understanding definitions.
+Doctors continue to learn more and more about IBD and the characteristics between the two often overlap because they are so similar and because IBD is a spectrum disease.
+I am going to leave you with two emails below from two different GI doctors from two different hospitals who have responded in writing, and both agree that you cannot have both diseases.
+On top of these 2 emails I have had this information confirmed verbally by different GI’s I have met as an IBD advocate.
 If anything, I hope that this blog encourages you to do your own research and understand your disease better.
 That has always been my goal with this blog, to give you knowledge about your disease and offer a entertaining way to get support and information.
-I open this up to discussion and would like to hear your thoughts.
-Did your doctor tell you that you have both diseases?
-Did you think you did but realized that you just had the definitions wrong?

 Email from Dr. Ryan Madanick of UNC (gutcheckblog.com):